Pick-Up Date (MM/DD/YYYY)

 • Avoid touching your eyes, nose or mouth.

-• Clean and disinfect surfaces and do not share eating utensils, dishes or glasses with others.
+• Clean and disinfect frequently touched surfaces and do not share eating utensils, dishes or glasses with others.

 These articles are not a substitute for medical advice, and are not intended to treat or cure any disease.
 Advances in medicine may cause this information to become outdated, invalid, or subject to debate.
 Professional opinions and interpretations of scientific literature may vary.
 Consult your healthcare professional before making changes to your diet, exercise, or medication regime.